mamadkiller/antispam/README.md

 ```
 cd antispam

-Use `./tabchi-ID.sh` to run your bot normaly or use `screen ./tabchi-ID.sh` for auto launch mode (put tabchi-id in ID part)
+Use `./launch.sh` to run your bot normaly or use `screen ./launch.shh` for auto launch mode
 ```